kissmetrics/km-support/_posts/2012-10-19-utm-variables.md

 ---
 layout: post
-title: Tracking UTM Variables
+title: Tracking UTM Parameters
 categories: integrations
 author: Eric Fung
-summary: Some notes to consider when using Google Analytics' UTM variables with KISSmetrics.
+summary: Some notes to consider when using Google Analytics' UTM parameters with KISSmetrics.
 ---
+Every marketer loses sleep over this question: "How'd that customer find us?"
 Many of our customers use KISSmetrics side-by-side with Google Analytics.
 Similar to Google Analytics, KISSmetrics can track site visits via your UTM-tagged ads, including AdWords traffic.
 To enable this behavior, please make sure that `Tagged URLs` is `On` in your [JavaScript Settings][].

 Keep in mind that since Google analytics has no identifiers, it cannot combine one **person**'s web traffic from multiple computers/browsers/mobile devices into one "unique visit".
 As a result, you may see **2-5x** more views in Google Analytics than in KISSmetrics.